Blockade of the Gaza Strip: 2010–2011 freedom flotillas

+Image provided by the IDF of weaponry it says was used by passengers aboard the MV Mavi Marmara.
+Israeli soldiers raided the Gaza Freedom Flotilla in international waters in 2010.
+Nine of the flotilla passengers were killed and 30 were wounded; some Israeli soldiers were wounded.

 Israeli Shayetet 13 naval commandos boarded the ships from speedboats and helicopters launched from three missile ships, while the flotilla was still in international waters.
 On the MV Mavi Marmara, the main ship of the convoy, passengers attacked and managed to capture three soldiers.
 Israeli soldiers responded with rubber bullets and live ammunition from soldiers in helicopters and on the ship.
 Several of the activists were shot in the head by Israeli forces, some from behind and at close range.
 Israel was accused of using disproportionate force.
 On other ships, soldiers were met with passive resistance which was easily suppressed with non-lethal techniques.
 Nine passengers were killed and dozens wounded.
 Nine soldiers were also injured, two of them seriously.
 All of the ships were seized and towed to Ashdod, while passengers were imprisoned in Israel and then deported to their home countries.
 The MV Rachel Corrie, a seventh ship that had been delayed, set sail from Malta on the same day of the flotilla's interception.
 Israeli naval vessels shadowed the Rachel Corrie, and after it ignored three warnings, Israeli commandos boarded the ship from speedboats, arrested the crew, and forced it to sail to Ashdod.